 Similar to the original 1988 version of the game, you will view the action from a first person perspective, behind the wheel.
 You have to carefully monitor your gas gauge, windshield wipers, and lights, and take appropriate action when due.
 Similar to text adventures, you have to type commands such as "turn on truck" to interact with the game.
 A good map of the USA (included in the game box, but can be easily found on the Internet) is essential to planning your routes.

-One of the nicest new additions to this addition of Cross Country USA is the ability for two players to play on the same computer, taking turns in competitive mode.
+One of the nicest new additions in Cross Country USA is the ability for two players to play on the same computer, taking turns in competitive mode.
 Also, you can even re-assign the commodities in the game to different cities if you are bored of the default arrangement.
 The command "call for help" is also more useful in this version - an essential action to take should you ever run out of gas, or crash the truck from lack of food or sleep.
-In addition to keeping an eye out on traffic, weather conditions, and the all-important routes, you also have to eat regularly in the game and fill up the tank every once in a while.
+In addition to keeping an eye out for traffic, weather conditions, and the all-important routes, you also have to eat regularly and fill up the tank every once in a while.
 Once you have picked up one commodity, the game will give you clues to your next one.